 Defining the workflow is the first and one of the most important steps for building Appian RPA robotic processes.
 A good design will make the robot easier to develop.

-In this section of the configuration page, you'll define the workflow and associate actions with the robot's code, so that each action corresponds to one method in the class that implements it.
+Within your workflow, you must associate actions with the robotic process's code so that each action corresponds to one method in the class that implements it.
 These actions can be:

 Actions connect through arrows, representing the workflow's transitions.